How To Develop Rock Solid Self-Discipline

 What Is Self Discipline Exactly? (the Definition of Self-Discipline)

-Self discipline and how to develop it is a topic that has consumed and engaged the most brilliant minds in history, so it’s something worth exploring.
+And because of this, self discipline and how to develop it is a topic that has consumed and engaged the most brilliant minds in history, so it’s something worth exploring.

 My personal definition of self discipline is: